FWDekker/mommy/README.md

   then mommy will never use templates that contain `cat`, and will never use templates that contain `dog`~

 ### custom templates
+you can add your own compliments to either `MOMMY_COMPLIMENTS` or `MOMMY_COMPLIMENTS_EXTRA`, but there is a slight
+difference:
-if you change `MOMMY_COMPLIMENTS` in your config file, then you lose the default compliments that mommy knows. if you want both the default and your own compliments, add your own compliments to `MOMMY_COMPLIMENTS_EXTRA`. similarly so for encouragements~
+* if you want both the default _and_ your own compliments, add your own compliments to `MOMMY_COMPLIMENTS_EXTRA`, but
+* if you want your own compliments and _not_ the default compliments, add your own compliments to `MOMMY_COMPLIMENTS`~

+and similarly so for encouragements~

 ### template variables
 inside compliments and encouragements, you can put placeholders that contain the random values that mommy chose.